 Large-scale analysis documents air pollution effects on brain regions associated with emotions

-Our interdisciplinary team reviewed more than 100 research articles from both animal andthat focused on the effects of outdoor aironand regions of thethat regulate emotions.
+Our interdisciplinary team reviewed more than 100 research articles from both animal andhuman studiesthat focused on the effects of outdoor airpollutiononmental healthand regions of thebrainthat regulate emotions.
 The three main brain regions we focused on were the hippocampus, amygdala and the prefrontal cortex.

 Most of these studies found that exposure to elevated levels of air pollution is associated with increased inflammation and changes to the regulation of neurotransmitters, which act as the brain's chemical messengers.